skeeto/at-el/README.md

 (@of foo (@extend))  ; => nil
 ```

-The library provides syntax highlighting for '@def' and '@:' variables
+The library provides syntax highlighting for 'def@' and '@:' variables
 in emacs-lisp-mode, so the above @ uses will look more official in an
 Emacs buffer.